The extraordinary lengths North Korean soldiers will go to avoid capture in Ukraine

 With Russian troops reinforced and bolstered by North Korea’s forces, they are now estimated by Ukraine to number about 60,000 in the Kursk area.

-There are deep concerns that Russia may be massing to launch an invasion into Ukraine from close to Kursk - in an effort to widen the front lines and eventually even threaten the capital, Kyiv.
+There is deep concern that Russia may be massing troops to launch an invasion into Ukraine from close to Kursk in an effort to extend the front lines and eventually even threaten the capital, Kyiv.
 Reports have emerged of more North Korean troops being sent to Russia.

-Lately there appeared to have been a drop in the scale and ferocity of attacks coming from the Russian side.
-The number of armoured vehicles being used by Russia has fallen dramatically as well as the levels of shelling.
+Lately, there has appeared to be a drop in the scale and ferocity of attacks coming from the Russian side.
+The number of armoured vehicles being used by Russia has fallen dramatically, as well as the levels of shelling.

-These developments can be seen as a sign that attempts to dislodge Ukraine from Kursk have been blunted - or evidence of Russian and North Korean regrouping for another ferocious offensive.
+These developments may be a sign that attempts to dislodge Ukraine from Kursk have been blunted – or evidence of the Russians and North Koreans regrouping for another ferocious offensive.

 If you are based in the USA, and you or someone you know needs mental health assistance right now, call or text 988, or visit 988lifeline.org to access online chat from the 988 Suicide and Crisis Lifeline.
 This is a free, confidential crisis hotline that is available to everyone 24 hours a day, seven days a week.
 If you are in another country, you can go to www.befrienders.org to find a helpline near you